Year 6 Transition

 The school experience should be more than the teaching of academic subjects, therefore we encourage and support students to take advantage of a much wider offer.
 The strong academic side is well balanced by a rich variety of extra-curricular activities and a wealth of arts and sporting opportunities for all.
 The personal development of students centres around the Form Tutor, with support from our Care, Support and Guidance Team where required.

-We are aware that the past 18 months have been a time of uncertainty and disruption, but please be assured that our transition team will support your child’s transition to secondary school so that it is as smooth and as enjoyable as possible to enable them to begin their secondary education with purpose and clarity.
+Our transition team will support your child’s transition to secondary school so that it is as smooth and as enjoyable as possible to enable them to begin their secondary education with purpose and clarity.

 Mr D Gurney

-Message from Head of School Victoria Smith
+Message from Head of School Mrs V Smith

 I’m delighted to welcome you to Cockburn Laurence Calvert Academy.
 I’m really proud of the journey that we have started here, establishing the academy right from the very beginning is a unique opportunity to really shape the future.
 Choosing a school for a child is an important and difficult decision that parents and carers have to make and we believe that Calvert is a great choice for your child’s secondary education.

 Our Values and Expectations define us and we demand excellence from staff and students in everything we do.
 We will ensure all our new students transitioning from primary school to secondary school receive a high quality education to support them in achieving their future goals; to university and beyond.
 In return, I ask that students try really hard from the very first day that they join us.